microsoft/AzureTRE/docs/tre-templates/workspace-services/ohdsi.md

 If you already have an OMOP CDM data source, then all you have to do is to configure the network as described in the [networking configuration](#networking-configuration) section.

 If you're data is in a different format, you can read [here](https://ohdsi.github.io/TheBookOfOhdsi/ExtractTransformLoad.html) how to set up the ETL process to convert your medical data to OMOP format.

+If you don't have any data yet, or if you just want a quick start, you can deploy an Azure Synapse CDM data source with sample data using the [OHDSI on Azure](https://github.com/microsoft/OHDSIonAzure) repository.